 The “license” is, more often than not, where video games go to die.
 Ricocheting around various external (often movie) deadlines and otherwise predisposed to failing to untangle the knots of a multi-media empire, games based on non-game properties typically wince at the idea of having to translate the atmosphere or tone of their catalyst-media into the lexicon of a video game.
 Not so with Arkham Asylum, a more studious exploration of Batman as a character than any of the dirgey Christopher Nolan films as well as a closed-casket adventure through the hallowed halls of a ticking straight-jacket of a location.
 Arkham is not sacrosanct or scrubbed-clean in Rocksteady’s game; this location is a from-the-gutters, alley-cat mental space, bent and threshed with a tactile, knuckle-dusting combat system that emphasizes weight and impact over grace.
 It’s implacable, yet it’s so tightly wound that you feel your skin trying to crawl into your bones.

-A free-associative Ferris wheel dangerously in need of maintenance, Platinum Games’ Bayonetta is an infernal dive into the surreal ecstasy that defines the unchained video game format.
-Uninhibited by social norms and eschewing plain-clothes questions of “art” in the genre, Bayonetta exhibits patented pangs of arousal at the sheer thought of broadcasting its own lawless, inebriated, game-hemorrhaging insanity.
+A free-associative Ferris wheel that dangerously dismisses personal maintenance in favor of the logics of chaos, frenzy, and fracas, Platinum Games’ Bayonetta is an infernal dive into the surreal ecstasy that defines the unchained video game format.
+Uninhibited by social norms and eschewing plain-clothes questions of “art” in the genre, Bayonetta exhibits patented pangs of arousal at the sheer thought of broadcasting its own lawless, inebriated, gaminess-hemorrhaging insanity.
 Palpably invested in the possibilities of human bodies in perilous motion, this is the video game as an uncemented, libidinous one night stand.
-It’s most unbridled love is reserved for itself too – a game so honest about its narcissism can’t but turn ego into an art form.
+It’s most unbridled love is for itself too – a game so honest about its narcissism can’t but turn ego into an art form.
 It’s good with its hands, you might say.
-And in a perverse twist of fate, you’ll have to be pretty talented too to manage the impulse-and reflex based combat system, grafted from Devil May Cry and unscrewed here until it doubles as a euphemism for … anything you can imagine.
-Plus, it plays real well too.
+You’ll have to be pretty talented with your own hands to manage the impulse-and reflex based combat system, grafted from Devil May Cry and unscrewed here until it doubles as a euphemism for … anything you can imagine.
+It plays real well too.

 Drawing a line to Bioshock from its spiritual predecessor System Shock 2 is like a tumor metastasizing.
 It was already malignant in 2000, when Ken Levine’s first FPS reconfigured the genre toward exploration and intimidation rather than simply pointing and clicking.
 But Bioshock catalyzes it into something baroquely insidious and diabolically refuses to pacify the first person shooter with aimless corridors of trivializing bullets.
 Instead, Bioshock infests the genre with muck-racking political critique sans any of the compromised, wishy-washy equivocation of follow-up Bioshock Infinite.
 Plus, as an interactive work of found fiction, it rewrites the texture of the shooter, defying the conventions of linearity and instead delving into cavernous notions of “location” as the raison d’ etre of the genre and its immersive capabilities.